Skip to main content

 The EWS agent may also be used to obtain a list of Data Owners from Azure AD.
 If you plan to use this feature, please complete the additional configuration steps described in Azure AD Certificate Installation

-Verify Required PowerShell Modules are Installed
+Verify that Required PowerShell Modules are Installed

 The remote PowerShell commands issued by Discover require these modules to be installed on the Agent server: